BeeNag/RAC-Developer-Test/README.md

 ### `yarn start:server`

 Starts a lightweight json-server with the data provided in the **JSON file**.\
-Open [http://localhost:3001](http://localhost:3001) to view the json in the browser.
+Open [http://localhost:3001/content](http://localhost:3001/content) to view the data returned by the api endpoint.

 ### `yarn start`